-Neural signals from the vestibular apparatus travel along the vestibulocochlear nerve and are transmitted to the cerebellum and the brain stem vestibular nuclei, where they are combined with proprioceptive inputs.
+Neural signals from the vestibular apparatus travel along the vestibulocochlear nerve and are transmitted to the vestibular nuclei in the brain stem and the cerebellum, where they are combined with proprioceptive inputs.

 Equilibrium Pathway

 Pathways from the vestibular nuclei provide signals that are important to move our eyes in their orbits while we move, so that images of the world are stabilized on our retina.